concourse/rfcs/061-watch-api-endpoints/proposal.md

 # New Implications

-* The API will still support the endpoints without `?watch=true`, which should have the same behaviour as we have now
+* The API will still support the endpoints without watching, which should have the same behaviour as we have now
+* Watch endpoints can also be feature flagged, and the UI will fall back to polling